-Library cards are available to all residents, business owners and employees in the service area of the Trenton Veterans Memorial Library with valid proof of residency in one of our four communities.
+Library cards are available to all residents, business owners and employees in the service area of the Trenton Veterans Memorial Library.
 Children must be able to sign or print their name on the back of the library card.
 Standard procedures for library card issuances are as follows: